jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-21-spaceminerniner.md

 **Space Miner Niner** is a game I originally created for Ludum Dare 40 during the weekend of Friday December 1st 2017.
 The theme for Ludum Dare 40 was *"The more you have, the worse it is"*.

-The theme of the game is similar to an asteroids game.
-Beyond the initial Ludum Dare 40 game development time, my Space Miner Niner game has been completed through additional code development, testing, researching, and reworking the code.
-For more information about Space Miner Niner, please see below.
+The game is an asteroids type game and beyond the initial Ludum Dare 40 game development time, **Space Miner Niner** has been completed through additional researching, code development and testing.

 ## About The Game